ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 ## Introduction

 Product types and data types such as `option` and `list` are variants and polymorphic.
 In this tutorial, they are called _simple variants_ to distinguish them from the _polymorphic variants_ presented here.
 Simple variants and polymorphic variants are close siblings.
 Their values are both introduced using labels that may carry data.
 Both can be recursive and have type parameters.
-Both are statically type-checked.
+Both are type checked statically .

-However, they are type checked using very different algorithms, which result in very different programming experience.
-The relationship between value and type (writen with the colon symbol `:`) is changed with polymorphic variants.
-Usually, values are seen as inhabitants of a type, which is though as a set-like things.
-Polymorphic variant values should rather be thought as pieces of data that can be accepted by functions and polymorphic variant types a way to express compabitibity relationship between those functions.
+However, they are type checked using very different algorithms, which result in a very different programming experience.
+The relationship between value and type (written with the colon symbol `:`) is changed with polymorphic variants.
+Usually, values are thought of as inhabitants of the type, which is regarded as set-like things.
+Rather, polymorphic variant values should be considerered as pieces of data that function and polymorphic variants can accept polymorphic variant types a way to express compabitibity relationship between those functions.
 The approach in this tutorial is to build sense from experience using features of polymorphic variants.

-By the way, don't trust ChatGPT if it tells you polymorphic variants are dynamically type-checked, it is hallucinating.
+By the way, don't trust ChatGPT if it tells you polymorphic variants are dynamically type checked; it is hallucinating.

 ### Origin and Context

-Polymorphic variants origins from Jacques Garrigue work on Objective Label, which was [first published in 1996](https://caml.inria.fr/pub/old_caml_site/caml-list-ar/0533.html).
-It became part of stantard OCaml in [release 3.0](https://caml.inria.fr/distrib/ocaml-3.00/), in 2000, along with labelled and optional function arguments.
+Polymorphic variants originate from Jacques Garrigue work on Objective Label, which was [first published in 1996](https://caml.inria.fr/pub/old_caml_site/caml-list-ar/0533.html).
+It became part of stantard OCaml in [release 3.0](https://caml.inria.fr/distrib/ocaml-3.00/) in 2000, along with labelled and optional function arguments.

 The core type system of OCaml follows a [_nominal_](https://en.wikipedia.org/wiki/Nominal_type_system) discipline.
-Types are first explicitely declared, later they are used.
-The typing discipline used for polymorphic variants and classes is different, it is [_structural_](https://en.wikipedia.org/wiki/Structural_type_system).
+Types are explicitely declared.
+The typing discipline used for polymorphic variants and classes is different, as it is [_structural_](https://en.wikipedia.org/wiki/Structural_type_system).

-In the nominal approach of typing, types are first defined; later, when type-checking an expression, three outcomes are possible:
+In the nominal approach of typing, types are first defined; later, when type checking an expression, three outcomes are possible:
-1. If a matching type is found, it becomes the infered type
+1. If a matching type is found, it becomes the infered type.
-1. If any type can be applied, a type variable is created
+1. If any type can be applied, a type variable is created.
-1. If typing inconsistencies are found, an error is raised
+1. If typing inconsistencies are found, an error is raised.

 This is very similar to solving an equation in mathematics.
-Equation on numbers accepts either zero, exactly one, several or infinitely many solutions.
-Nominal type checking finds that either zero, exactly one or any type can be used in an expression.
+Equation on numbers accepts either zero, exactly one, several, or infinitely many solutions.
+Nominal type checking finds that either zero, exactly one, or any type can be used in an expression.

-In the structural approach of typing, type definitions are optional, they can be omitted.
-Type checking an expression constructs a data structure that represents types which are compatible with it.
-These data structures are displayed as type expressions sharing ressemblance with simple variants but turns out to have pretty different meaning.
+In the structural approach of typing, type definitions are optional, so they can be omitted.
+Type checking an expression constructs a data structure that represents the types that are compatible with it.
+These data structures are displayed as type expressions sharing ressemblance with simple variants.

 ### Learning Goals